baidlowi/Orchestration-Mage/README.md

 This is the final project for the course `mlops-zoomcamp` from [DataTalksClub](https://github.com/DataTalksClub/mlops-zoomcamp).

 **Project pain point**:
 Higher education has a complex challenge to understand the performance of its students which influences the success of these students.
 Academic grades, student activity, and background can influence student success.
 This research uses data from the University of Northampton, United Kingdom which is analyzed using a classification algorithm method to predict student performance as support for improving the quality of higher education for the better.
-This research uses the Random Forest, Support Vector Machine, Logistic Regression, Naive Bayes, and K-Nearest Neighbors algorithm methods to explore and select the best algorithm for predictions.
-The prediction results obtained in this research obtained the best model in Random Forest with an accuracy of 95%.
-With these results, it is intended that educational institutions can identify needs and provide appropriate support to students in order to increase their graduation rates.

-Since I am a Data Engineer in the Telecommunication industry, I have been interested in Data Science.
-I have decided to combine my interests and my current industry and do some projects with the course mlops-zoomcamp for the final project.

 The project provides an online service for predicting student who will have the performance of their studies.

-The project's focus is to make a Production service with experiment tracking using **MLflow**, pipeline automation using **Prefect**, and observability using **Evidently**, **Prometheus**, and **Grafana**.
+The project's focus is to make a Production service with experiment tracking using **MLflow**, pipeline automation using **Prefect** as workflow orchestration, and observability using **Prometheus**, and **Grafana** for monitoring.

 ## Dataset